ovinc/drapo/README.md

 ## General information

 This Python 3 package provides a set of interactive graphical objects on Matplotlib figures: draggable line, draggable rectangle, and moving cursor.
 It also provides graphical input functions for measuring/extracting data interactively from a figure, such as ginput (get location of clicks) and rinput (get region of interest from interactive rectangle).
 Matplotlib must be using an interactive backend such as Qt or Tk.
-In Jupyter, use `%matplotlib qt` or `matplotlib tk`.
+In Jupyter, use `%matplotlib qt` or `%matplotlib tk`.

 ### Draggable shapes
 - **Line** is a class that creates a draggable line.